griptape-ai/griptape-docs/docs/griptape-tools/official-tools/aws-s3-client.md

 # Run the agent with a specific task to list all the AWS S3 buckets
 buckets_response = agent.run("list all AWS S3 buckets")

-# Print out all listed buckets
-for bucket in buckets_response:
-    print(bucket)

 # Get ACL for a specific bucket, let's assume the bucket's name is 'my-sample-bucket'
 acl_response = agent.run({
     "bucket_name": "my-sample-bucket",